-Before an organisation asks a person to apply for a criminal record check through the Disclosure and Barring Service, it is legally responsible for ensuring that they are entitled to apply for the job (see Eligibility, DBS).
+Before an organisation asks a person to apply for a standard or enhanced check through the Disclosure and Barring Service, it is legally responsible for ensuring the job is eligible (see Eligibility, DBS).

 Please note that certain old and minor cautions and convictions are no longer subject to disclosure; see Disclosure and Barring Service Filtering Guide.